grafana/loki/docs/sources/configuration/_index.md

 # CLI flag: -boltdb.shipper.compactor.compaction-interval
 [compaction_interval: <duration> | default = 10m]

+# Number of upload/remove operations to execute in parallel when finalizing a compaction.
+# CLI flag: -boltdb.shipper.compactor.upload-parallelism
+#
+# NOTE: This setting is per compaction operation, which can be
+# executed in parallel.
+The upper bound on the number of concurrent
+# uploads is upload_parallelism * max_compaction_parallelism
+[upload_parallelism: <int> | default = 10]

 # (Experimental) Activate custom (per-stream,per-tenant) retention.
 # CLI flag: -boltdb.shipper.compactor.retention-enabled
 [retention_enabled: <boolean> | default = false]